Religious Observation Scheduling

 Overview

-UCSF is committed to promoting diversity, equity, and inclusion.
+UCSF is committed to our PRIDE values and principles of fostering a welcoming community.
 Observance of religious holidays and daily practices such as prayer may impact a student's schedule of clinical rotations and assessments.
 To be respectful of all religious cultures, the UCSF School of Medicine policy is to support in their religious practices, including students who wish to observe religious holidays that are not also official university holidays.
 This policy is designed to support students’ religious practices while minimizing disruption to the delivery of patient care.

 Policy

 Students on clinical rotations may request an absence to observe a religious holiday from their clerkship director.
-Details of the absence will be worked out directly between the student and the clerkship director on an individual basis.
 Modifications to schedules (including breaks for prayer), will be supported as long as these requests do not alter the fundamental requirements of the clinical rotation, require substantial program modification, or pose safety risks to patients.
-Allotted non-work days may need to be used to allow for schedule adjustments or to make up missed time that results from religious holidays or other religious-related absences.
-Students should make such requests of the clinical rotations director as soon as possible after the student’s clinical rotation schedule is known or, at the latest, at the beginning of a course or clerkship.

 B. Assessment Schedule

-1. In accordance with California State Education Code section 92640, it is the policy of the UCSF School of Medicine that a course or clerkship director will make a reasonable attempt to accommodate student needs in the case of serious incompatibility between a student's religious creed and a scheduled assessment activity.
+In accordance with California State Education Code section 92640, it is the policy of the UCSF School of Medicine that a course or clerkship director will make a reasonable attempt to accommodate student needs in the case of incompatibility between a student's religious creed and a scheduled assessment activity

-3. Students should make such requests of the course/clerkship director as soon as possible after an involved examination date is announced or, at the latest, at the beginning of a course/clerkship.
+3. Students should make such requests of the clerkship director as soon as possible after the student’s clinical rotation schedule is known or, at the latest, at the beginning of a course or clerkship.

 4. The clerkship director or site director is responsible for communicating the agreed-upon accommodation(s) to the relevant clinical attending/team, to ensure that the clinical attending/team understands the policy and that the student has done due diligence in working out the accommodation(s) with the course leadership.